-- Finally add a method to populate the pdfList property.
+- Finally, add a method to populate the pdfList property.
 Name this method loadPDFList as in the source code.

-- Finally open the implementation file and synthesize the properties using the @synthesize directive.
+- Finally, open the implementation file and synthesize the properties using the @synthesize directive.

 - Add the loadPDFList method as in the source code.

-- Add a variable for the the path of the Documents directory using the NSSearchPathForDirectoriesInDomains and NSDocumentsDirectory which will add one element to the docDirArr NSArray
+- Add a variable for the path of the Documents directory using the NSSearchPathForDirectoriesInDomains and NSDocumentsDirectory which will add one element to the docDirArr NSArray

-- Assign the path of the Documents directory to the docDir NSString which will used to get the contents of the directory as a NSArray and assign the values to the dirContents NSArray.
+- Assign the path of the Documents directory to the docDir NSString which will be used to get the contents of the directory as a NSArray and assign the values to the dirContents NSArray.

-- Finally add the filtered array to the __pdfList NSMutableArray which will serve as the data source for the UIPickerView to complete the loadPDFList method.
+- Finally, add the filtered array to the __pdfList NSMutableArray which will serve as the data source for the UIPickerView to complete the loadPDFList method.

 - Add the viewDidAppear of the UIViewController.
 In it call the loadPDFList as in the source code.
 This method is called every time after the first time.

-- Also add the listPDF reloadAllComponents method to refresh the UIPickerView when new files are added to the NSMutableArray.
+- Also, add the listPDF reloadAllComponents method to refresh the UIPickerView when new files are added to the NSMutableArray.